aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

  **In real life this smart DAQ is able to:**
--  connect to all kinds of 3V to 5V Digital sensors can be connected to this smart DAQ.
+- connect to all kinds of 3V to 5V Digital sensors;
 - connect to all kinds of sensors compatible with the I2C protocol. (max 115 sensors simultaneously)
 - measure voltage in the range of  [0;3.3V]
 - measure electrical resistance [0; 10^6] Ohm
 - do temperature and humidity compensation on all measurements
 - has a motion sensor to know if anyone moved a specimen during an experiment